 "We want to raise awareness, celebrate her and give back," said Speranzo's older daughter, Jennifer Heck, 30, also of Pittsfield.

 The life of Speranzo (no relation to the local state representative), will be celebrated two months after her death.
 On Sunday, a daylong family-friendly benefit will be held for the Brien Center for Mental Health and Substance Abuse Services and St. Charles Borromeo Roman Catholic Church of Pittsfield.
-The event will be held from 11 a.m. to 6 p.m. at the Back Nine Pub and Grill (formerly
+The event will be held from 11 a.m. to 6 p.m. at the Back Nine Pub and Grill (formerly the GEAA), featuring a pasta dinner, live bands, a disc jockey with dancing and karaoke, silent auction and door prizes.

 "What she battled with is a very real thing," Heck said.